jcroskery/dyndns/README.md

 # dyndns
-Dynamic DNS using Cloudflare API
+Dynamic DNS using Cloudflare API.

-There is a php version and a c version.
+There is a php version and a c version of the program.